pawel-napieracz/cordova-plugin-onegini/docs/public/topics/mobile-authentication-push.md

 can only enroll for mobile authentication with push on one of these devices.
 Enrollment is done by calling `onegini.mobileAuth.push.enroll()` function.

 You also need to implement handling of the notification event received by the system.
 After receiving the notification, you should verify if it can be handled by Onegini Cordova Plugin.
 You can do it by calling `onegini.mobileAuth.push.canHandlePushMessage()` function.
 If the function returns `true` you can pass it the plugin by calling `onegini.mobileAuth.push.handlePushMessage()` function.
+Both methods expect you to pass a JSON object as the argument.

 **Example code to enroll an authenticated user for mobile authentication with push using PhonegapPluginPush:**